scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Results and Discussion
 ======================

-Trajectories from MD simulations record snapshots of the positions of all particles are regular time intervals.
+Trajectories from MD simulations record snapshots of the positions of all particles at regular time intervals.
 A snapshot at a specified time point is called a frame.
 MDAnalysis only loads a single frame into memory at any time :cite:`Gowers:2016aa, Michaud-Agrawal:2011fu` to allow the analysis of large trajectories that may contain, for example, :math:`n_\text{frames} = 10^7` frames in total.
 In a map-reduce approach, |Ncores| processes will iterate in parallel over |Ncores| chunks of the trajectory, each containing :math:`n_\text{frames}/N` frames.